 - Keep candles and tealights out of the reach of children and pets.

-The London Fire Brigade provide some great advice about safe use of candles on their website.
+The London Fire Brigade provides some great advice about the safe use of candles on its website (opens in new window).

 - London Fire Brigade